World Trade Center now tallest in NYC, with asterisk

+* S&P Dow Jones indices - Hilton Worldwide Holdings Inc will replace Yahoo!
+Inc in the S&P 500 Source text - http://bit.ly/2raCPJZ Further company coverage:

-NEW YORK One World Trade Center, being built at the site of the fallen twin towers, surpassed the Empire State Building on Monday as the tallest building in New York.
+NEW YORK, April 30 One World Trade Center, being built at the site of the fallen twin towers, surpassed the Empire State Building on Monday as the tallest building in New York.

 Construction crews set in place a steel horizontal beam at a height of about 1,270 feet (387 meters), topping by about 20 feet (six meters) the rooftop of the observation deck of the Empire State Building, which stands about 3 miles (4.8 km) to the north in Midtown Manhattan.